-Additionally, under state and federal privacy rules, state, DTA workers are not authorized to report you or share information with immigration authorities, including your photo, unless you give written permission.
-The information on your application is private.
+Further, state and privacy rules prohibit state workers from sharing information about your status with immigration authorities, unless you give written permission.
+The information on your SNAP application is private.
 106 C.M.R.§360.400.
-See DTA Brochure, “What Non-Citizens Need to Know.”
-Appendix D.

 - Understanding Public Charge - June 2023 article by Mass Law Reform Institute

 - Protecting Immigrant Families (PIF) fliers and updates on public charge

 - Massachusetts Executive Office of Health and Human Services, Information about Public Charge and How It Might Affect You, updated March 2021